What to Do When Pulled Over for DUI in Hillsborough County

 Drinking and Driving in Hillsborough County

-After you give your papers to the officer remain calm.
+After you give your papers to the officer, remain calm.
 You should not talk any more than you have to.
-The more you speak, the bigger the chance you slur one of your words.
+The more you speak, the bigger the chance you will slur one of your words.
 Anything you say truly can be used against you.
 Even everyday chit-chat if it provides evidence against you.
 You will more than likely get the typical question – “Do you know why I pulled you over?”
-Your answer should almost always be no. This is a trick question designed to get you to admit that you ran a red light, speeding or any number of the infractions you can be pulled over for in Hillsborough County.
-More than likely you will have the officer’s flashlight pointed in your face, as well as his car spotlight pointed into your mirror blinding you from another angle.
+Your answer should almost always be no. This is a trick question designed to get you to admit that you ran a red light, speeding, or any number of the infractions you can be pulled over for in Hillsborough County.
+More than likely, you will have the officer’s flashlight pointed in your face, as well as his car spotlight pointed into your mirror, blinding you from another angle.
 The lights are part of an old interrogation tactic.
 Reason for it – people are less likely to do something out of line when they can’t see and it helps the officer maintain control.
-With the lights blinding you the officer can now come within the distance necessary to smell your breath and look within your car without fear of you pulling a gun.
+With the lights blinding you, the officer can now come within the distance necessary to smell your breath and look within your car without fear of you pulling a gun.

 “Please step out of the car”

 When the officer asks this, you should comply.
 When you step out of the car, shut and lock the door behind you.
 The officer will most likely challenge you on this.
 If the officer asks if you have something to hide, drugs, or weapons in the car, your response should be, “I’d rather not say.”
 The officer may ask if he or she can take a look inside your car.
-Your response should be “No, I do not want you to search my car.”
+Your response should be, “No, I do not want you to search my car.”
 At this point, the officer will more than likely threaten to have your car impounded and relay what the daily fee will be for having your car there.
-If you have alcohol on your breath your car is getting impounded anyway and an impound fee is much less than a DUI fine.
+If you have alcohol on your breath, your car is getting impounded anyway, and an impound fee is much less than a DUI fine.

 The officer may ask you to open the trunk or one of the doors.
 If the officer is asking, say no. If the officer is telling you, go ahead and comply.

-Now, if the officer starts “telling you” to do other things such as say your ABC’s backward, stand on one leg and count to ten, or walk a straight line, you have the right to refuse.
-If you refuse, the officer will do anything they can to convince you that you have to.
-You should refuse each of these tricks otherwise known as “field sobriety tests.”
+Now, if the officer starts “telling you” to do other things such as say your ABCs backward, stand on one leg and count to ten, or walk a straight line, you have the right to refuse.
+If you refuse, the officers will do anything they can to convince you that you have to.
+You should refuse each of these tricks, otherwise known as “field sobriety tests.”
 These will only be used against you in court and in no way can they help you.
-They are designed to benefit the officer and when you fail one or more, the officer places it in the report as additional evidence that you are intoxicated.
+They are designed to benefit the officer, and when you fail one or more, the officer places it in the report as additional evidence that you are intoxicated.
 Tell the officer that you do not want to do any field tests.
 Do not say anything to the relation of “I couldn’t do this sober.”
 That can be taken as an admission of intoxication.

 Follow these steps, and your chances of being misguided by the police are much less.
 Hillsborough County Police officers are not happy when you don’t help convict yourself.
-They may try to act like your friend and tell you that they’re trying to help you, they’re not.
+They may try to act like your friend and tell you that they’re trying to help you, but they’re not.
 The officer will threaten you by telling you that you won’t go home that night, you’re going to lose your car by being towed, or a number of other threats.
 Keep in mind, if you are charged with a DUI, you did everything in your power to help yourself in light of the offense.